 Proposals and Propositions:

 The written part of your candidacy exam consists of a research report (progress on your current project), a brief description of your future research plans and two chemistry propositions (1 in-field and 1 out-of-field).
 Your in-field propositions is essentially a research proposal that you could imagine yourself pursuing in your research group that is different from the one you are currently working on.
 It cannot be the next step of your project or another lab mate’s project.
 It is an original research idea that happens to coincide with the topics that your lab works with.
 Your out-of-field proposition is also a research proposal, but not on a topic that would be under your labs research interests.
 In other words, it’s an original research idea of a topic not directly in your field.
-All written components of your Candicacy exam should be less than 50 pages total.
+All written components of your Candidacy exam should be less than 50 pages total, but this is not a hard and fast rule.

 During your oral examination, three faculty members (that you will pick when choosing your committee) will choose one or all of your written portions to discuss or critique.
-The purpose is for you to show that you have a thorough understanding of your project and have read the necessary background literature.
+The purpose is for you to show that you have a thorough understanding of your project (or the projects your wrote about) and have read the necessary background literature.
 It also serves the purpose to make sure that you are capable of coming up with viable research projects and have the skills of a successful researcher and that you have a solid foundation of knowledge to continue your chemistry PhD.
+The structure of your oral exam is highly dependent on the committee members you’ve chosen and there is no “official” way that this exam can take place.
+I highly recommend talking to older students to inquire about their experiences.
+Also, keep in contact with your committee chair (see below) as they are the ones that ultimately run the exam.

 Choosing your committee:

 You will be able to choose your committee during the beginning of your second year.
 As stated, it will consist of three members: your advisor, an “in-field” chemistry faculty and an “out-of-field” faculty member.
-In order to choose them, you will receive this form in which you get to select options for your “in-field” and “out-of-field” options.
 When choosing your committee, you should remember that these faculty will serve as a resource to you until you graduate.
 They will be able to guide you through all phases of your graduate career and serve as mentors when it comes to future employment/post-doc plans.
+As stated above, your committee chair will also run your candidacy exam and, eventually, your PhD proposition exam.
+Therefore, it’s important to not only to regularly communicate with them, but also know their reputation before selecting them in the first place.

 After Candidacy, the rest of your graduate school career will revolve around your research project.
 In the Chemistry department, a typical graduate degree takes, on average, 5.5 years to complete.
 From Year 3 and on, there will be yearly progress meetings with your original candidacy committee, plus one additional member.
 These meetings consist of an oral summary of your research and will discuss your timetable to graduation.

 Before you complete your fifth year, you will take the final PhD proposition exam.
 Here, you will present three original propositions to your committee one week prior to this exam.
-Of these three props, only one can carry over from candidacy and at least one must be considered “out of field.”
-These are then defended orally through a 15 minute PowerPoint on the proposition of your choice.
+Of these three props, only one can carry over from candidacy (your committee will typically tell you which one is allowed to carry over) and at least one must be considered “out of field.”
+These are then defended orally through a 15 minute PowerPoint on the proposition of your choice, but again this structure is highly dependent on your committee.

 And now you’ve made it to the end!
 The Caltech Chemistry program doesn’t actually have an official defense.
 Rather, once you’ve written up your thesis and its been approved by your committee, the last thing you have to do is present your research during a public, one-hour oral presentation.
 Your written thesis should be approved two weeks prior to your thesis talk.
 Once this is completed, you may have some corrections before the final copy is submitted to the Graduate Office, but otherwise congratulations!
 You’ve earned a PhD.